-There are many different types of hearing tests that can be used to check your child’s hearing.
+There are many types of hearing tests that can be used to check your child’s hearing.
 Some of them may be used on all ages, while others are used based on your child’s age and level of understanding.

 - Evoked otoacoustic emissions (EOAE) is a test that uses a tiny, flexible plug that is inserted into the baby’s ear.
 Sounds are sent through the plug.
 A microphone in the plug records the otoacoustic emissions (responses) of the ear in reaction to the sounds.
 There are no emissions in a baby with hearing loss.
 This test is painless and is usually completed within a few minutes, while the baby sleeps.